 Types of Brain Tumors

 A benign tumor is not a cancerous tumor.
-Unlike this cancer tumors, a non cancerous tumor are unable to spread throughout the body.
-A non malignant tumor gets serious, they are to be pressed on the primary nerve, a main artery, or compresses brain matter.
-Benign tumors will respond well for the treatment and the prognosis is usually favorable.
+Unlike cancer tumors, noncancerous tumors are unable to spread throughout the body.
+A nonmalignant tumor gets serious, they are to be pressed on the primary nerve, the main artery, or compresses brain matter.
+Benign tumors will respond well to the treatment and the prognosis is usually favorable.